 The study of criminology can also lead to exciting careers.
 As a result you could work for the police, the courts or the prison service.
 Criminologists work within the social welfare sector.
 This includes programmes dealing with youth offending, housing and homelessness, and victim support.

 If this subject area does fascinate you and you want to learn more, Oxbridge Home Learning offers a range of distance learning criminology courses.

 If you are interested in the behaviour and psychology of people who commit crimes, the Criminal Psychology Level 3 course could be right up your street.
 Furthermore, this distance learning course will teach you about the role of the criminal psychologist and the criminal justice system.
 In conclusion, this course would be an excellent way to find out more about this fascinating subject.
-What is especially relevant is that with Oxbridge Home Learning you can complete this course in your own time and at your own pace.
+What is especially relevant is that with Oxbridge Home Learning you can complete this course online, in your own time and at your own pace.